mmmuhan/DART/README.md

 - Julia 1.10.4 (environment generated with this version)
 - Dependencies listed in `Project.toml` / `Manifest.toml`
-- GPU recommended for training scripts
+- GPU recommended for deep learning training (tested on NVIDIA A100 in our paper).

 ## Installation